raspibolt/raspibolt/raspibolt/raspibolt_71_external_unlock.md

 # Introduction #
 This guide explains how to automatically unlock the RaspiBolt LND wallet using a computer at a different location.
-The objective is to have a 'Lights Off' RaspiBolt that recovers automatically all the way to an unlocked wallet in the event that it has rebooted and unattended - e.g. a power failure.
+The objective is to have a 'Lights Off' RaspiBolt that recovers automatically all the way to an unlocked wallet in the event that it has rebooted and is unattended - e.g. a power failure.

 If the wallet remains unlocked, the lnd server is effectively offline and can not participate in the Lightning Network.